 We all have an interest in keeping our lakes clean, our area beautiful, and sustaining the amazing quality of life we enjoy here — now, and for generations to come.
 On this page, you'll find various programs, initiatives and volunteer opportunities that directly contribute to these goals.
 We hope you'll choose to get involved; it's a great way to do good work, meet some wonderful people, make a real difference, and have a lot of fun in the process.

 The TCLA bylaws establish that our top priority is preserving and replenishing the fishery, preserving the quality of the water and watershed, and improving the general ecology of the lakes.
 To that end, the TCLA has partnered with the town of Winchester on a Lakes Management Plan, to assess our current status, alert us to any issues (a prime example: invasive species) and create a plan for addressing any issues, should they be identified.
-Here is a brief history and current status report of the program.
+Here is a brief history and the results of the program.

 2014: The Town of Winchester approved a four-year phased lake management plan.
 The first phase involved Harris and Hiawatha Lakes.